neerajk555/SQL-Training-exercise/module-07-set-operations/06-Error-Detective.md

 ```

 ### Guiding Questions
-1. How many columns does the first SELECT return?
+1. How many columns does the first SELECT return? *(Count them: product_id, product_name, quantity = 3)*
-2. How many columns does the second SELECT return?
+2. How many columns does the second SELECT return? *(Count them: product_id, product_name, quantity, location = 4)*
-3. What's the UNION rule about column counts?
+3. What's the UNION rule about column counts? *(ALL SELECTs must return the SAME number of columns)*
+4. What are your options to fix this? *(Either add a column to the first, or remove one from the second)*

 ### Solution
 ```sql